What is Plagiarism?

 Plagiarism Carries Serious Consequences

 Plagiarizing content is likened to stealing.
 Some papers or images take hundreds or thousands of hours of research and creative thinking, making their results have high worth.
 To take this work and pass it off as one’s own is a serious crime.
-Most of Universities and Colleges in the United States have severe penalties for students caught plagiarizing.
+Most Universities and Colleges in the United States have severe penalties for students caught plagiarizing.
 Despite the types of plagiarism found, penalties are similar.
 Many may take the student to trial in court and expel the student.
 This makes admittance into another school or finding a job difficult.